Fr3db3rt/hello-world/README.md

 Hi Humans,

-Fr3db3rt here, I like powershell and scripting an that's what I will do here
+Fr3db3rt here, I like powershell and scripting and that's what I will do here

 Let's see later.